-To specify an entire array, the characters () are placed after the array name (MAT parameters are a special case).
+To specify an entire array, the characters () are placed after the array name.
 To specify a single element of an array, subscripts are placed in parentheses after the array name.
-Each subscript must be not less than the lower bound or greater than the upper bound of the corresponding dimension.
+Each subscript must not be less than the lower bound or greater than the upper bound of the corresponding dimension.